Latest Country Reports

 In-country Movement: The law requires internal passports and residency permits.
 A requirement for a border permit remained in effect for all foreigners wishing to travel to border areas.

-A 2005 migration law forbids travel by any citizen who has access to state secrets, has falsified personal information, has committed a serious crime, is under surveillance, might become a trafficking victim, previously has violated the law of the destination country, or whose travel contradicts the interests of national security.
+The law forbids travel by any citizen who has access to state secrets, has falsified personal information, has committed a serious crime, is under surveillance, might become a trafficking victim, previously violated the law of the destination country, or whose travel contradicts the interests of national security.
 Former public sector employees who had access to state secrets were prevented from traveling abroad for five years after terminating their employment with the government.
 The law allows authorities to forbid recipients of presidential amnesties from traveling abroad for a period of up to two years.
 The law also allows the government to impose limitations on obtaining education in specific professions and specialties.

 Exile: The law provides for internal exile, requiring an individual to reside in a certain area for a fixed term of two to five years.